core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * A link context URI: It defines the source of the relation, e.g. *who* "hosts" something.

-  In link-format serialization, it is expressed in the "anchor" attribute.
-It defaults to that document's URI.
+  In link-format serialization, it is expressed in the "anchor" attribute and defaults to the Origin of the target (practically: the target with its path and later components removed)

 * A link target URI: It defines the destination of the relation (e.g. *what* is hosted), and is the topic of all target attributes.